JoseAngelMartinB/Machine-Learning-Techniques/Activity_7/README.md

 In the case of Iquitos, it will remain the same as activity 6, except that now we carry out a normalization on the data, this normalization we believe it necessary since we have data of different measurement scales, therefore, we will do the normalization with MaxAbsScaler,and to applying a transform to the data to avoid dispersion.

-we will also modify the weight parameter by "distance", which is the one with which we obtained a better result.
+We will also modify the weight parameter by "distance", which is the one with which we obtained a better result.

 # New submissions results
 Now we just have to save the predictions made on a .csv file and submit the competition to see our new score and see if we really have improved.